Bl4k31/Bash-Chat-System/README.md

 a Quick and dirty Bash Messaging System I'm Developing for fun.

-> Trying to make a GUI Version (Applescript) - Might take a while
+> Trying to make a GUI Version - Might take a while

 # INITIAL SETUP: